conalld/conalld.github.io/_posts/2021-11-15-naca-2411-cfd-analysis.md

 ---
-title: "Fluid Mechanics Project: Analysis of the Aerodynamic Performance of a NACA 2411 Airfoil with CFD"
+title: "Fluid Mechanics Project: Analysis of the Aerodynamic Performance of a NACA 2411 Aerofoil with CFD"
 categories:
   - College Projects
 tags: